1. In the following which is fundamental physical quantity?

 Ans. (c) Distance travelled by light in one year

-- A light-year is the amount of distance that light can cover in a single year.
+- A light-year is the distance that light can cover in a single year.

 - Light moves at a rate of 186,000 miles per second or 5.88 trillion miles in a year.